-A University of Bristol study published in Osteoarthritis and Cartilage recently backed up anecdotal claims that omega-3-rich diets can reduce the damage from osteoarthritis.
+A study published in Osteoarthritis and Cartilage, by the University of Bristol, backs up anecdotal claim that omega-3-rich diets can reduce the damage from osteoarthritis.

 The guinea pigs were examined for cartilage and bone pathology and the group fed the omega-3 supplements shows less prevalence and severity of osteoarthritis.
 Typical early signs of the condition, such as the degradation of collagen in cartilage and the loss of molecules that give it shock-absorbing properties, were both reduced in the supplemented group.
 It appears that the omega-3 fats influenced the biochemistry of the disease and not only helped to prevent it, but slowed its progression.